accelerated-text/accelerated-text/README.md

 [![Gitter](https://badges.gitter.im/accelerated-text/community.svg)](https://gitter.im/accelerated-text/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 *A picture is worth a thousand words.* Or is it?
-Tables, charts, pictures are all useful in understanding our data but often we need a description – a story to tell us what are we looking at.
+Tables, charts and pictures are all useful in understanding our data but often we need a description – a story to tell us what are we looking at.
 **Accelerated Text** is a natural language generation tool which allows you to define data descriptions and then generates multiple versions of those descriptions varying in wording and structure.